All Episodes

 I didn't want him to feel like he was all by himself in this.

-It shows you can start children from a very young age on how to uh not just be respectful, not just be um well behaved, but you can teach them how to be powerful at a very young age by giving them the tools, and in the case of my uncle, he started uh Lucasov with a smaller chainsaw, uh made him aware of the dangers of it, made him aware of the power of a chainsaw and how to use it.
+And it shows, it shows you can start children from a very young age on how to not just be respectful, not just be well-behaved, but you can teach them how to be powerful at a very young age by giving them the tools.

-It wasn't like my uncle was sitting there saying, okay, I want you to cut a V knot or a V notch in here, and I want you to push, you know.
+And when it came time for him to be tested, it wasn't like my uncle was sitting there saying, okay, I want you to cut a V-notch or a V-notch in here, and I want you to push, you know, this was he had to do this or my uncle was going to die.

 And he picked up the big chainsaw and he acted.

-You can be aware and you can be empowered.
+you can be aware and you can be empowered.

-And when when this is the case, what's going to happen in this country is that you're going to see things start to change.
+And when this is the case, what's going to happen in this country is that you're going to see things start to change.

-Politicians aren't going to be able to lie to you like they have before because you're going to be aware of what the reality, what's effective thinking.
+Politicians aren't going to be able to lie to you like they have before because you're going to be aware of what reality, what's effective thinking.

 You're not just going to give them the tool or the handouts and say, go save this country, because that's not going to happen.

-You're going to be able to identify areas where on a daily basis, whether it be your home, your commute to work, whether your children are going to school or homeschooled, whether you're going out to eat or go to uh some type of a music uh concert in a stadium and arena, or maybe you work in a tall building.
+You're going to be able to identify areas where on a daily basis, whether it be your home, your commute to work, whether your children are going to school or homeschooled, whether you're going out to eat or go to some type of a music concert in a stadium and arena, or maybe you work in a tall building, maybe you work in a mall.

-You'll be able to identify, and you should be able to identify whether you get this book or not.
+You'll be able to identify and you should be able to identify whether you get this book or not.

 You should be able to identify where the threats are, what times these threats are the highest, the vulnerabilities that can be exploited, and the attacker's avenue of approach.

-If the American people start to embrace what they've been given and are thankful for their freedom and realize that, yeah, you you kind of have to earn this this freedom.
+All this, all this awareness, if the American people start to embrace what they've been given and are thankful for their freedom and realize that, yeah, you kind of have to earn this, this freedom.

 You kind of have to earn your place in life.

-So it's time for the country for a citizenry to start serving.
+So it's time for the country, for a citizenry to start serving.

 And the way you do that is by gaining awareness, becoming empowered, and stepping up every day to help each other out.

-Sheep No More, the Art of Awareness and Attack Survival.
+Sheep No More, The Art of Awareness and Attack Survival.

 You can pre-order it at Amazon right now.